 - Retire in place.
 (We sometimes refer to this as a way to “sell your agency and keep it too.”)
 Why would you sell your agency if you could keep your residual income with minimal work?
 With Firefly, you can.
 Because you do not have production requirements with us, you can move your clients into carrier service centers.
 These are special call-centers that your customers use when they need to change something about their policy.
 The retention rate for service center customers is about 90%.
 That means you can sit back and keep getting paid on your book for as long as the policies stay in-force.
 In the end you’ll usually get much more money from your book than if you had sold it for a lump sum.
 Also, you don’t have to pay a high tax rate as a result of a one-time sale.

 After you’ve been with us for three years, you have “vested.”
 At this time, if you decide to leave Firefly, you have the additional option to sell your equity in your book of business to us when you’re ready to step away from your agency.
 We simply need 30 days written notice, and we will start payments as outlined in your contract.
-It’s convenient for you, and you always have a guaranteed buyer.
+It’s convenient for you, and from then on you have a guaranteed buyer.

 What you cannot do: